 Shutters and R-Values: Compare Energy Efficiency of Window Treatments06/13/2017Tyson Williams We make a big deal about energy-efficient window treatments.
-But that’s because we’ve got the numbers to back up our claims.
+That’s because we’ve got the numbers to back up our claims.
 With the help of some outside research, we can chart the energy efficiency of the most common window treatments in San Diego, from shades to blinds to shutters.What Is R-Value And Why Does It Matter For Window Treatments?Everything in your house that separates the inside from the outside, from the roof to your windows, has an R-value.
 That number indicates how good it is at stopping heat from going through it.
 A bigger r-value means a more effective insulator.
-So what difference can the r-value of a window treatment make?
+So what difference does the r-value of a window treatment make?
 Basically, a more effective insulator makes it easier to keep your space at your preferred temperature.
-Whether you want to keep in the heat during the winter or keep your home cool in summer, good insulation is crucial to that effort.
+No matter if you want to keep in the heat during the winter or keep your home cool in summer, good insulation is crucial to that effort.
 That’s especially important for your windows, as they’re one of the biggest culprits in heat loss throughout the entire house.Window Treatment R-value Comparison ChartYou don’t get the same benefits from every window treatment, at least not when it comes to energy efficiency.
-Though there can be some variation due to the material and build between different brands and models, here’s what you’re likely to find when comparing window coverings.Window CoveringAverage R-ValueWindow alone0.75-1Blinds1.5-2Pleated shades2.5Draperies2-3Wood Shutters3-4Honeycomb shades4.5Polywood plantation shutters>6R-value averages sourced from HouseLogic & Energy.gov.A short look at the chart tells you a number of things.
+Though there can be some variation due to the material and build between different brands and models, here’s what you’re likely to find when comparing window coverings.Type of Window TreatmentAverage R-ValueWindow alone0.75-1Blinds1.5-2Pleated shades2.5Draperies2-3Wood Shutters3-4Honeycomb shades4.5Polywood plantation shutters>6R-value averages sourced from HouseLogic & Energy.gov.A short look at the chart tells you a number of things.
 Perhaps the first thing you notice is the fact that a few certain window coverings barely give you any benefit whatsoever (ahem, blinds), whereas others are total workhorses in insulating.
 That big gap in R-value can make for a difference of several degrees – that’s the difference in whether or not you turn on your air conditioning.You might also notice the fact that what the window treatment is made out of is a big deal.
-Honeycomb shades, which are made with a number of engineered layers designed to trap heat, can block temperature flow much better than pleated shades.
+Honeycomb shades, designed with a number of insulating layers designed to trap heat, can block temperature flow much better than pleated shades.
 Likewise, Polywood® plantation shutters, built from a completely solid faux wood compound, are able to block heat a heap better than wood shutters.
 That’s because natural wood can be porous, with natural gaps and knots that let heat move easily.
 Polywood shutters, outfitted with custom weatherstripping, make a solid seal on your window when closed, which is the reason for their best in class r-value of 6 or more.Bring Some Value Into Your HomeThe numbers don’t lie.
 Your window treatments play a big role in how comfortable your house can be.
 Ever feel like your house could stand to be a bit cozier?
 We’ll help.
 Talk to the team at Sunburst Shutters San Diego by calling 760-405-8887, or fill out our free appointment request form below.